Jaffe2718/Command-Debug-DevKit/DEV.md

 In this document, you will know how to develop external tools for the mods in this repository.
-**It is unnecessary to clone this repository to develop external tools, just install the suitable mod from this repository in your Minecraft client.** The programing language is not limited, the only requirement is make your tool have the ability to connect to the socket server and interact with it.
+**It is unnecessary to clone this repository to develop external tools, just install the suitable mod from this repository in your Minecraft instance.** The programing language is not limited, the only requirement is make your tool have the ability to connect to the socket server and interact with it.

 ## Concepts✨

-- For 3.x version, the mod will create 3 socket servers, there are used for code completion, command execution and datapack management.
+- For `4.x` version, the mod will create 3 socket servers, there are used for code completion, command execution and datapack management.

   |       Server        |     Type      |                  Description                  |                                              Accepted Message                                               |   Returned Message   |
   |:-------------------:|:-------------:|:---------------------------------------------:|:-----------------------------------------------------------------------------------------------------------:|:--------------------:|